CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 Epictetus is another stoic philosopher that will help you deal with vicious attacks from others.

+> “The key is to keep company only with people who uplift you, whose presence calls forth your best.” &mdash; Epictetus

+Epictetus reminds us that sometimes the most appropriate response is simply to laugh to oneself.
+A provocateur cannot truly know who you are can they?
+So, then they are assuming, essentially playing God, and in their hubris they have become a fool worthy of ridicule and scorn.

 > “I laugh at those who think they can damage me.
 They do not know who I am, they do not know what I think, they cannot even touch the things which are really mine and with which I live.” &mdash; Epictetus

-> “The key is to keep company only with people who uplift you, whose presence calls forth your best.” &mdash; Epictetus

 <!-- say nothing -->

-# The Taoist Method
+# The Philosophical Taoist Method

+The best translation of the Tao Te Ching is by far the one translated by [Gia-Fu Feng](https://eheart.com/TAO/TTC/TTCchapters-small.pdf).

 > Yield and overcome;<br>
 Bend and be straight;<br>